Sign up for updates on new work

 But she soon felt the need to get out more.
 In 1998, an internship at the New Statesman and a summer teaching English in a Palestinian refugee camp set the course for a new career in journalism.
 Editorial jobs on public policy magazines followed, along with freelance contributions to publications such as the Guardian and the Telegraph.
 She returned periodically to the Palestinian Territories, first as a journalist and then as Middle East communications manager for Christian Aid.

 After a while, post-war Lebanon started to look like an attractively quiet place for a book featuring the human stories of the Middle East.
 Paradise Divided explored the mix of social, political and religious forces that make up this complex country and led to appearances on BBC radio programmes such as From Our Own Correspondent and Excess Baggage.

-In recent years I’ve been content to explore my native land in pursuit of the ultimate nosy question: the state of Britain’s soul.
-My second book, The Secret Life of God, is a kind of spiritual investigation into twenty-first century Britain.
-It chronicles how, in an officially secular age, people are finding new ways of believing and belonging.
+Back home, she decided to explore a hidden side of her native land which had long intrigued her.
+Her second book, The Secret Life of God, is a kind of spiritual investigation into twenty-first century Britain which chronicles how, in an ostensibly secular age, people are finding new ways of believing and belonging.

-As a writer, I’m stimulated by the challenges of the digital revolution, particularly the opportunities for new forms of writing and ways of reaching readers.
-As a writer of the kind of non-fiction that traditionally takes years to produce, I’m delighted at the birth of the midform, a publication longer than an article but shorter than a book.
+Alex now considers herself to be a ‘hybrid author’ and is stimulated by the opportunities for new forms of writing opened up by the digital revolution.
+As a writer of the kind of narrative non-fiction that traditionally takes years to produce, she’s delighted at the birth of the midform, a publication shorter than a book but longer than an article and finds it ideally suited to pieces of reportage on particular themes.